-Few locations in southern Ohio can lay claim to so much history at one site.
-The John T. Wilson Homestead has been a place of significance since the early 1800s as the center of the community, general store, and post office; an important stop on the Underground Railroad for slaves escaping to freedom; and a recruitment and training site of Civil War Union Soldiers – to its current placement on the National Registry of Historic Places and inclusion in the Friends of Freedom Society Most Endangered Underground Railroad listing.
+The John T. Wilson Homestead has been a place of significance since the early 1800s as the center of the community, general store, and post office; an important stop on the Underground Railroad for slaves escaping to freedom; and a recruitment and training site of Civil War Union Soldiers – to its current placement on the National Registry of Historic Places and is a designated by the Friends of Freedom Society Most Endangered Underground Railroad stop.
+John T. Wilson was sympathetic to the abolitionist cause and assisted fugitive slaves on their road to freedom.
+The Underground Railroad was a route for runaway slaves from the southern plantations north to freedom, using the North Star for direction.
+Artifacts found on the grounds thought to be used by traveling slaves, a hidden staircase, and underground tunnels all add to the mystery and historical interest of the Wilson home.
 At the same time, this site has always been a place of quietness and peacefulness.
 Perched high on a bluff, with nearly constant gentle breezes, visitors to the Wilson home often feel a sense of calm and harmony.
 This is probably why John T. Wilson chose the name of Tranquility for the community that sprung up around his farmstead.

-The John T. Wilson homestead is situated in scenic Adams County Ohio, only minutes from the Wheat Ridge Amish Community and State Route 32, and an hour drive from Cincinnati.
+The John T. Wilson homestead is situated in scenic Adams County Ohio, only minutes from the Wheat Ridge Amish Community and Serpent Mound, interestingly Wilson was the owner of Serpent Mound and the land surrounding it when these lands were deeded to the Peabody Museum of Harvard University 1886.
+Located just off State Route 32, and an hour drive from Cincinnati.
 This is a picturesque land of rolling hills, country farms, covered bridges, and antique shops.
-Adams County is also the home of Serpent Mound, beautiful Ohio Brush Creek, and two state forests; and the Wilson home is adjacent to the 4300 acre Tranquility Wildlife Area which known for its world record white tail deer potential.
+Adams County is also the home of beautiful Ohio Brush Creek, and two state forests; and the Wilson home is adjacent to the 4300 acre Tranquility Wildlife Area which known for its world record white tail deer potential.
 If you are planning a visit to the John T. Wilson homestead please visit our local attractions link to find some of the wonderful sites of Adams County, Ohio.